renatofrota/rexply/README.md

   1. It does not allow you paste data.
   2. Enter submit data.
 To add line breaks, type `\\n`.
 - yad:
   1. It allows you paste data on it's fields.
-However, you cannot use `|` in provided data (it will break the field<->data association: any data after a `|` will be associated to the next field (and all the next are also pushed 1 field down).
+However, you cannot use `|` in provided data as it will break the field<->data association (any data after a `|` will be associated to the next field and all the next are also pushed 1 field down).
   2. You may find it hard to tabulate textarea fields.
 Use Ctrl+tab.

 #### Comments within front-matter header